-Rules on who can witness documents vary from state to state and document to document.
+Rules on who can witness a signature on legal documents, such as a Will or powers of attorney, vary from state to state and document to document.

 Take some time to read the instructions, it can help you avoid frustrating errors later.
 We have a full list of qualified witnesses available on our website here.

 We also regularly find that witness details – their full name and address – or their signatures, have been missed from a key section or page.